jrperlic/data-structure-tutorial/README.md

 ### What is performance?

 In computer science, performance is a measure of how long it takes code to run.
 [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation) is the language we use for talking about code performance for large sets of data.

+### I'm stuck.
+What do I do?

+If you're stuck on a problem, consider following this [four step process](https://asq.org/quality-resources/problem-solving):

+1. Understand the Problem
+1. Plan and Design the Solution
+1. Implement the Solution
+1. Evaluate the Solution

+### Where can I learn more about data structures?

+If you want to learn more about data structures, there are many online resources available.
+Remember, [Google is your best friend](https://giybf.com/).

 Consider this Python code: